LaunchPadCS/BackendGuides/node_3.md

 console.log("All Done!"); //This message prints 10 seconds later
 ```

 On the other hand, you can have `Asynchronous` code.
 With an `Asynchronous` function, the program will move on before the function has finished.
-Instead, the function will finish in the background while the main program keeps going.
+The function will finish in the background while the main program keeps going.
 Here's an example:

 ```js
 console.log("Hello World");